-As with other polygon submissions, these must be topologically sound (no gaps or overlaps) either within the individual layers, and as they fit into the statewide data product.
+There are multiple service boundary layers that can be created and maintained for use in NGCS, but only three are currently required for provisioning into the NGCS.
+As with other polygon submissions, these must be topologically sound (no unintentional gaps or overlaps) either within the individual layers, and as they fit into the statewide data product.
 External boundaries should exactly match the ESNs.
-They may be maintained in a single polygon layer at the local district but must be submitted individually.
-Because there are now multiple polygon layers that will be uploaded, there is now a naming convention requirement in order to properly identify these.
+They may be maintained in a single polygon layer at the local district but, as a pre-condition of the current NGCS provider, must be submitted individually.
+Because there are now multiple polygon layers that will be uploaded, there is a naming convention requirement in order to properly identify these.